 At December 31, 2023, there were approximately 11.0 million shares reserved for stock award plans under the Humana Inc. 2011 Stock Incentive Plan, or 2011 Plan, and approximately 14.8 million shares reserved for stock award plans under the Humana Inc. 2019 Stock Incentive Plan, or 2019 Plan.
 These reserved shares included giving effect to, under the 2011 Plan, 3.3 million shares of common stock available for future grants assuming all stock options were granted or 1.4 million shares of common stock available for future grants assuming all restricted stock were granted.
-These reserved shares included giving effect to, under the 2019 Plan, 9.7 million shares of common stock available for future grants assuming all stock options were granted or 2.9 million shares available for future grants assuming all stock options were granted or 2.9 million shares available for future grants assuming all stock options were granted or 2.9 million shares available for future grants assuming all stock options were granted or 2.9 million shares available for future grants assuming all stock options were granted or 2.9 million shares available for future grants assuming all stock options were granted or 2.9 million shares available for future grants assuming all stock options were granted or 2.9 million shares available for future grants assuming all stock options were granted or 2.9 million shares available for future grants assuming all stock options were granted or 2.9 million shares available for future grants assuming all stock options were granted or 2.9 million shares available for future grants assuming all restricted stock were granted.
+These reserved shares included giving effect to, under the 2019 Plan, 9.7 million shares of common stock available for future grants assuming all stock options were grants assuming all restricted stock were granted or 2.9 million shares available for future grants assuming all stock options were granted or 2.9 million shares available for future grants assuming all stock options were granted or 2.9 million shares available for future grants assuming all stock options were granted or 2.9 million shares available for future grants assuming all stock options were granted or 2.9 million shares available for future grants assuming all stock options were granted or 2.9 million shares available for future grants assuming all stock options were granted.
 Shares may be issued from authorized but unissued company stock or treasury stock.